paulabrams/wandyr/markdown/rules/Wåndyr, an Adventure Game v0.6.md

 #### Initiative

-The Guide determines the “initiative order” in which characters and monsters take their turns.
-Attacks and counter attacks are often simultaneous.
+The Guide determines Turn order based on the situation, e.g. characters near the front of the party might be called before those in the rear or who need to move to see what is happening.

+Melee attacks go first and are usually simultaneous.
 However, when enemies approach from a distance, the weapon with the better reach (by item slots) has the “right of way” to attack first.

-In close quarters combat (less than 10 feet of fighting space) the smaller weapon is better.
+Conversely, in close quarters combat (less than 10 feet of fighting space per person) the smaller weapon attacks first.

 #### Melee

-A character is “in Melee” if they are within reach (\~10 feet) of an enemy who is making a melee attack.
-The character has Disadvantage on all rolls unless they attempt an attack with a close combat weapon (e.g. dagger, sword, spear, pistol).
+A melee attack creates an opening.
+If the target doesn't make a melee counter-attack during the Turn, the attacker can exploit this opening with a free melee attack at the end of the Turn.
+(At most doubling  attacks per Turn.)

 #### Hearts